 According to research by the International Peace Information Service, 56% of mines have an armed presence from either the army or independent armed groups.
 This puts companies in a position of responsibility to ensure that their money is not finding its way into this conflict.
 On this front, there have been some signs of positive change.

-In March 2017, MEPs voted in favour of forcing EU companies to take responsibility for the origin of the minerals they import.
-“Companies will be required to check their supply chain in order to respect human rights and prevent them from contributing to conflicts from 1st January 2021.”
+Since January 2021, companies have been required to check their supply chain in order to respect human rights and prevent them from contributing to conflicts.
 Importers will be required to publicly disclose their due diligence practices and policies on an annual basis.

 Student forced labour